mike-solomon/mike-solomon.github.io/_posts/2021-03-15-japanese-verbs.md

 Let's pick a real example - the verb `消す` (to turn off / to erase).
 It ends in `す` so we would change that to `し` and the verb would become `消し` + something.
 The polite present form would be, `消します`.

+(Please remember that conjugating these verbs in other tenses is not necessarily the same)

 ## Other places I tried that I didn't find useful